jjhuff/SmartThings_RheemEcoNet/README.md

 2) Load contents of [Smart App](smartapps/jjhuff/rheem-econet-connect.src/rheem-econet-connect.groovy) in SmartApps section.
 From IDE, navigate to <a href="https://graph.api.smartthings.com/ide/app/create#from-code">My SmartApps > + New SmartApp > From Code</a>.
 Click Save.
 Click Publish > "For Me"

-3) Load contents of [Device Handler](devicetypes/jjhuff/rheem-econet-water-heater.src/rheem-econet-water-heater.groovy) in SmartDevices section.
+3) Load contents of [Device Handler](devicetypes/jjhuff/rheem-econet-water-heater.src/rheem-econet-water-heater.groovy) in Device Handlers section.
 From IDE, navigate to <a href="https://graph.api.smartthings.com/ide/device/create#from-code">My Device Handler > + New SmartDevice > From Code</a>.
 Click Save.
 Click Publish "For Me"

 4) In your mobile app, tap the "+", go to "My Apps", furnish your log in details and pick your gateway brand, and a list of devices will be available for you to pick